deephdc/deep-releases/source/releases/genesis/index.rst

 * `indigodatacloud <https://hub.docker.com/u/indigodatacloud/dashboard/>`__, for Core Services
 * `deephdc <https://hub.docker.com/u/deephdc/dashboard/>`__, for DEEP-OC modules

-Containers present in those repositories and released in DEEP-1 are tagged with “DEEP-1” tag and signed, leveraging the Docker’s trust features so that users can pull trusted images.
+Containers present in those repositories and released in DEEP-1 major release are tagged with “DEEP-1” tag and signed, leveraging the Docker’s trust features so that users can pull trusted images.